 ECTS credits are also allocated to work placements and to thesis preparation when these activities form part of the regular program of study at both the home and host institutions.
 ECTS credits are allocated to modules and are awarded to students who successfully complete those modules by passing the examinations or other assessments.

 In ECTS, 60 credits represent one year of study (in terms of workload); normally 30 credits are given for six months (a semester).
 Each ECTS credit represents 28 hours of work.

 This Diploma Supplement model was developed by the European Commission, Council of Europe and Unesco/CEPES.
 The purpose of the supplement is to provide sufficient independent data to improve the international ‘transparency’ and fair academic and professional recognition of qualifications (diplomas, degrees, certificates etc.).

-It is designed to provide a description of the nature, level, context, content and status of the studies that were pursued and successfully completed by the individual named on the original qualification to which this supplement is appended.
-It should be free from any value judgements, equivalence statements or suggestions about recognition.
+It is designed to provide a description of nature, level, context, content, and status of the studies that were pursued and successfully completed by the individual named on the original qualification to which this supplement is appended.
+It should be free from any value judgments, equivalence statements or suggestions about recognition.